 Yes, back in 2002, HRT headline spiraled out of control, questioning whether HRT is safe.
 The research was later discredited but to this day, years later, many women still believe that HRT is too great a risk.
 The shadow casting doubt on the ability to make an informed choice based on facts.

 Millions of women missed out on the benefits it could have given them – for managing menopausal symptoms, getting their life back and providing protection for things like their bones and heart.

 Then again in August 2016.‘British study finds risk of breast cancer nearly tripled by combined HRT’.
-At the time, we asked menopause expert, Dr Louise Newson, who shared the facts about the scare that you can read here.

 We all need factual information we can rely on